Phaneesh Murthy: Career

 After graduating in 1987, Murthy started working for Sonata Software.
 After having worked with Sonata for 5 years, he moved to Infosys Ltd. Within two years of Murthy joining, Infosys picked up lucrative projects in Asia and Europe.
-His career progressed within Infosys, and he served as Worldwide Head of Sales and Marketing, Communications, and the Product Solutions Group of Infosys Ltd. from 1995 to 2002.
+His career progressed within Infosys, and he was Worldwide Head of Sales and Marketing, Communications, and the Product Solutions Group of Infosys Ltd. from 1995 to 2002.

-Beginning in May 2000, he served as both Director of Infosys and Director of Infosys BPO Ltd. As the Global Sales Head of Infosys, he was widely credited as the one who was responsible for taking the organization from just $2 million in revenues to $700 million in under 10 years.
+Beginning in May 2000, he was both Director of Infosys and Director of Infosys BPO Ltd. As the Global Sales Head of Infosys, he was widely credited as the one who was responsible for taking the organization from just $2 million in revenues to $700 million in under 10 years.
 He left Infosys in 2002.

 In July 2002, he co-founded Primentor, a consulting agency.

 In January 2003, Murthy founded and was a consultant for Quintant Services Limited, a business services provisioning company with a global services delivery model.

 Murthy joined iGATE Global Solutions Limited in August 2003 after the company acquired Quintant in late 2003.
 After joining iGATE, he played a key role in restructuring iGATE.
-He was instrumental in positioning the services companies under the iGATE Global umbrella, thereby resulting in synergies between the various service offerings of iGATE Global Solutions Ltd. In 2008, he was appointed as the CEO and President, and served as the Managing Director of iGate Global Solutions Ltd. and iGATE Corporation.
+He was instrumental in positioning the services companies under the iGATE Global umbrella, thereby resulting in synergies between the various service offerings of iGATE Global Solutions Ltd. In 2008, he was appointed as the CEO and President, and was the Managing Director of iGate Global Solutions Ltd. and iGATE Corporation.
 Murthy’s iTOPS model transformed iGATE from a mid-sized IT firm with a -20% operation loss to a company earning $1.2 billion in annual revenue.

 Murthy is credited with the iGATE acquisition of Patni Computer Systems in 2011 for $1.22 billion.
 At the time of the acquisition, iGATE was a mid-sized company and Patni Computer Systems was more than double its size.
 The deal made iGATE one of the largest IT companies in India.

 On 21 May 2013, Murthy left iGATE.

 He co-founded PM Health & Life Care, an online marketplace for healthcare products, in March 2015.
 In August, Zigy.com was launched by PM Health & Life Care; Zigy.com is a managed online marketplace which connects chemists and druggists with consumers for direct purchases.
 Zigy received $5 million of initial funding in September 2015.

 In 2016, Murthy joined Marlabs, a digital solutions provider, as a board member.

 He is also on the board of directors at Opus.
-He previously served on the boards of eTouch, GlobalEdge, and New State Capital Partners.
+He previously was on the boards of eTouch, GlobalEdge, and New State Capital Partners.